retched/ZC-USPSRestful/README.md

 ### Does this module support ZenCart 1.5.7 and before?

-Short answer, no.

-Long answer: Not immediately.
-When this module was written, it targeted ZenCart 1.5.8 and onward.
-Shortly after its initial release, the USPS formally announced the planned deprecation of WebTools, [several users](https://www.zen-cart.com/showthread.php?230512-USPS-Shipping-(RESTful)-(USPSr)/page2&p=1406047#post1406047) found this module and assumed it would work out of the box for earlier versions of ZenCart.
-(This was due to the module being flagged as compatible with 1.5.7, an overestimation when I first made the module.)
-The module can work with ZenCart versions 1.5.7 and before but will require a slight code rewrite.
-(Two key changes need to happen: change the array-based language files back to the older `define` style from 1.5.7 and change/remove the null coalescing operator `??` from various points in the code plus any PHP8 code styles that exist.)
-A version of the module for ZenCart 1.5.7 and prior will be worked on and put out as a separate branch when ready.
-There is no guarantee that I will be able to keep putting out 1.5.7-compatible code in the future, but I'll endeavor to try to do so as long as I can.
+**YES.** You cannot use the encapsulated version, though.
+You should use and install the non-encapsulated version of the module.
+(An upgrader will be built in future versions.)
+You can make ZenCart 1.5.7, 1.5.8, and 2.0.0 work with storefront modules by using the [code and changes from this Gist](https://gist.github.com/lat9/9deb64d3325081d18bb0db5534bcf142) provided by ZenCart forum user lat9.

 ### What is the difference between this version and the original USPS module?

 The original USPS module works by using the older USPS Web Tools API.
 For years, that API was the defacto API in use when it came to retrieving the estimated shipping costs of the USPS' various services as well as the estimated times of delivery.
-In 2024, the USPS began deprecating the Web Tools API and they will be out of service fully in 2026.
+In 2024, the USPS began deprecating the Web Tools API and in 2025 USPS announced they will be fully out of service in 2026.
 The Web Tools API is being replaced with the new USPS API that takes advantage of OAuth tokens which this codebase uses.

 ### I already have a `USERID` and `PASSWORD` under the old system, but I'm getting error messages while I try to retrieve quotes.